 At about 5:15 p.m.
 Deanna and I started our drive into the City for the game.
 Along the way we stopped for a bite to eat, shared some girl talk about starting high school, plans for the summer, driving and singing.
 During a pause in our conversation, I reached over and stoked her cheek and told her I loved her, not knowing this would be the last time she would hear me say those words.

 Once we arrived at the park and Deanna changed into the black slacks I had brought with me as “a just in case she forgot,” both teams gathered at the pitcher’s mound for prayer.
 Around the bottom of the first inning it was starting to get dark.
 The umpire went to the box, flipped the switch and turned on the field lights.
 Little did we know, he had just turned on the death switch.

 Death is difficult.
 Seeing death come is difficult.
 Electricity is a silent killer.
 Unless you’ve seen your child electrocuted right before your eyes, you can never know how I feel.
 You can never understand what I experienced that horrific day, everyday, and for all the days to come.
+New mobile slot sites can help to overcome mourn.
 No one can know of my helplessness.
 No one can understand how worthless I felt as a mother that night when I failed to protect my daughter.

 On May 5, 2006 in Baltimore, Maryland, Deanna Camille Green, at the tender age of fourteen was electrocuted on a metal safety fence that had become electrified by electricity leaking from damaged underground cable.

 Since Deanna’s death, we have educated ourselves about the danger that killed our daughter.
 When underground electric utility cable has reached its useful life or become damaged, it can leak electricity.
 Electricity is not selective.
 It energizes all conductive surfaces in its proximity including sidewalks, manholes, roadways, and fences that people and pets come in contact with.